Channeling

 After finishing the cleaning, I changed my clothing, and sat at the table.
 Coffee was delivered from the nearby cafe, which I drank while continuing to look through the photos of the city.

 Finally I wrote a letter, which could also be read on the monitor above.
-It was a letter to a Yugoslavian friend who has passed away.
+It was a letter to a Yugoslavian friend who had died several years earlier.
 I wrote about being in Zadar, my thoughts about the wars that had happened in his country, and my effort as an American to comprehend the experience.
 It grew dark as I finished the letter.
 Before I left I placed the flowering potted plant on the newly cleaned windowsill of the room.

 The next day, I returned to see my handiwork in the daylight: a clean room.
 The street cleaners were there, pleased at what I had accomplished.
 I presented them with the flowers, and photos were taken.